Blog > Documentation >Handwritten Behavioral Health Notes Cost You Time

 EHR systems go beyond typical office management software.
 If you choose an EHR designed for the behavioral health field, you can use the system to complete all your documentation tasks, including note-taking, submitting insurance claim forms, and sharing notes with patients.
 With EHR software, you can update your practice, keep pace with other health care providers, and most importantly, meet or exceed your clients' expectations.

-Making the Most of Your Time With ICANotes
+Making the Most of Your Time with ICANotes

 When selecting an EHR for your behavioral health practice, you have a lot to consider.
 Not all EHRs or practice management systems reduce documentation time or solve workplace inefficiencies.
 Before choosing an EHR, identify your priorities and look for software features that will meet your needs and help you reach goals.